-Course Number: GENOME 552

-Course Title: Technologies for Genome Analysis

-Instructor (s): Lea Starita
+Elective Course 2A:

-Quarter, Weeks, and Frequency course is offered: Autumn, weeks 6-10
+Course Number: GENOME 552 Course Title: Technologies for Genome Analysis Instructor (s): TBD Location: UW Credits: 1.5 Quarter, Weeks, and Frequency course is offered: Autumn, weeks 6-10.
+Course not currently being offered Attributes:

 Synopsis: Discussion of current and newly-emerging technologies in genome analysis with regard to applications in biology and medicine and to potential advantages and limitations.
 Prerequisite(s): Contact course instructor and state your interest.

-Size Limit: 17 (required for the 12 GS first-year students-already filled up for Autumn 2023).
+Capacity Limit: 17 (required for the 14 GS first-year students); that is, 3 slots will be available on a first-come, first-served basis.

+Elective Course 2B:
-Course Number: GENOME 555 Course Title: Protein Technology Instructor (s): Judith Villen

-Quarter, Weeks, and Frequency course is offered: Autumn, weeks 1-5.
-Check with the department for more information about frequency of offering for this course.
+Course Number: GENOME 555 Course Title: Protein Technology Instructor (s): TBD Location: UW Credits: 1.5 Quarter, Weeks, and Frequency course is offered: Autumn, weeks 1-5.
+Course is not currently being offered

+Updated December 2024

+Attributes: